raspberrypilearning/rpg/en/step_2.md

 }
 --- /code ---

-Each room is a dictionary and rooms are linked together using directions.
+Each room is a dictionary, and rooms are linked together using directions.
 --- /task ---

 --- task ---